 The rationale for protecting the fruits of mental exertion finds potent articulation in a number of theories propounded by scholars and policymakers (Fisher, 2001; Merges & Ginsburg, 2004).
-Theories proffered in defence of IP law systems include the natural rights theory, the reward theory, the incentive theory, and the contract/ disclosure of secret theory (see Adusei, 2013, pp. 111-129).
+Theories proffered in defence of IP law systems include the natural rights theory, the reward theory, the incentive theory, and the contract/disclosure of secret theory (see Adusei, 2013, pp. 111-129).
 These theories have cumulatively influenced the trajectory of the regimes of IPRs and their related jurisprudence in Ghana.

 For instance, the natural rights theory and reward theory played a crucial rhetorical role in the design of the copyright law of Ghana.
-The tenor of the protection of economic rights under the Copyright Act, 2005 (Act 690) reflects this reality: the law grants exclusive economic rights in respect of the exploitation of copyrightable works to the copyright-owner.2 It requires that the protection for the economic rights of the copyright Act of 2005 also grants authors perpetual protection of the moral rights of authorship and integrity in the work.4 For proponents of such an approach, "the labours of the mind and productions of the brain are as justly entitled to the benefit and emoluments that may arise from them, as the labours of the body are" (Smith, 2003, p.
+The tenor of the protection of economic rights under the Copyright Act, 2005 (Act 690) reflects this reality: the law grants exclusive economic rights in respect of the exploitation of copyrightable works to the copyright-owner.2 It requires that the protection for the economic rights of the copyright-owner should subsist for the life of the author and 70 years after the death of the author.3 The Copyright Act of 2005 also grants authors perpetual protection of the moral rights of authorship and integrity in the work.4 For proponents of such an approach, "the labours of the mind and productions of the brain are as justly entitled to the benefit and emoluments that may arise from them, as the labours of the body are" (Smith, 2003, p.
 103).